 The dome jettisoning sequences were based on Trumbull's viewing of actual footage of Apollo Saturn V rocket stage separations.
 The miniatures of the dome couplings were 10 inches in diameter, and were filled with mica and compressed air to get the separation effect Trumbull wanted.

 Some of the actual corporate logos visible throughout the movie include (but are not limited to) Dow Chemical, Coca-Cola, AMF, American Airlines, Rockwell International, and Ditch Witch.
 Most of the logos can be seen on the storage modules in the main cargo deck.
-The Ditch Witch can be seen digging the hole to bury Keenan.
+The Ditch Witch can be seen digging a hole.